Coronavirus canceled traditional high school graduations. How do schools plan to replace them?

 The local high schools opting for drive-thru ceremonies are all having their ceremonies over the next two weeks.
 They include high schools in Iberville, Pointe Coupee and West Baton Rouge parishes, as well as high schools in Zachary and Slaughter.

-‘It will suck not to be able to touch and hug our kids,” Jackson said.
-“We’ll see whatever people are comfortable with at the time.”

-In a sign of the socially distanced times, Zachary High School’s Class of 2020 will be presented their diplomas and get to take photos in thei…

-The drive-thru ceremony at Zachary High School on May 20 will be a longer affair and won’t be livestreamed — its senior class is five times larger than Port Allen’s.
+The drive-thru ceremony at Zachary High School on May 20 will be a long affair and won’t be livestreamed.

 “This is probably an eight-hour day of bringing students through,” human resources director Yolanda Williams told the Zachary School Board last week.